trskop/command-wrapper/man/command-wrapper-cd.1.md

 \--tmux, -t
 :   Create a new Tmux window, or fail if not in Tmux.

+\--kitty, -k
+:   Create a new Kitty window, or fail if not in Kitty.

 \--terminal, -e
 :   Open a new terminal emulator window.